Chairman's Corporate Governance Statement

 • the Annual General Meeting where shareholders have the opportunity to meet the Board and ask questions about the business.

-Shareholder views are also represented in the Boardroom, particularly by Praveen Gupta representing HTC, a major shareholder in the Company.
-In addition, the Chair, Richard Cooper, acts as a liaison for shareholders where required.
+Shareholder views are also represented in the Boardroom, particularly by Marc Metis representing HTC, a major shareholder in the Company.
+In addition, Senior Independent Director, Richard Cooper, acts as a liaison for shareholders where required.

 The Board is open to receiving feedback from key stakeholders at any point during the year and will take action where appropriate.